hyperledger/identus-docs/documentation/docs/quick-start.md

 ## Establish a connection between holder and PrismAgent
-You'll need to run this in both issuer and verifier endpoints in order to have the holder connected to both instances.
+To connect the Holder to both instances, you must run this in both Issuer and Verifier endpoints.

 ### Establish a connection - Agent side
 A connection must be established between the Holder and PRISM Cloud Agents to correctly deliver the Issuance + Verification Messages to the Holder.